ProcessMining-uOttawa/Process_Mining-Log_Filtering_Preprocessing/docs/APIs/deleteTruncatedTracesStartSort.md

 # Remove truncated traces

 This function removes the traces that do not start with the provided eventName.
->Please be noticed this function will automatically sort the rows by id and time.
+>Note: this function will automatically sort the rows by id and time.

 ## Usage
 ``
-deleteTruncatedTracesStartSort (DataFrame dataset, String idName, String eventName, String startEvent) ``
+deleteTruncatedTracesStartSort(DataFrame dataset, String startEvent) ``

 ## Arguments
 - `dataName` is the name of pandas dataframe we want to manipulate.
-- `idName` is one of column names we want to sort by and group by.
-- `eventName` is one of column names.
 - `startEvent` is the value of event’s name required to start with.

 ## Return